 Maybe spend a cold and overcast weekend taking a Wilderness First Aid course.

-Or practice preparing some new backcountry recipes for you upcoming trips.
+Or practice preparing some new backcountry recipes for your upcoming trips.

-Learning new skills, and making existing ones more solid, is a gift you should definitely give yourself.
+Learning new skills, and making existing ones more substantial, is a gift you should give yourself.

 Your precious time spent in the outdoors will be more efficient.
 And enjoyable.

-Bonus: The best way to go lightweight is not the gear you carry, but rather what gear you don’t carry.
-And an increased skill and knowledge set means you have to carry less stuff.
+Bonus: The best way to go lightweight is not the gear you carry, but rather what equipment you don’t take.
+And an increased skill and knowledge set means you have to bring less stuff.

 A blogger whose writings I regularly read talks about the recreation inventory.

-Same idea expressed by both of us: We typically have 52 weekends a year, holidays and vacation.
+The same idea expressed by both of us: We typically have 52 weekends a year, holidays, and vacation.
 Time is a valuable resource.
 Once you spend it, it is gone.